Apply to vetted scholarship programs in one click

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-UPenn has two required prompts.
-Both ask students to share how UPenn will fulfill their goals, in and out of the classroom.
+UPenn has three required prompts.
+Each ask students to share how UPenn will fulfill their goals, in and out of the classroom.
 The challenge is crafting a sincere yet differentiated answer to these “Why UPenn” essays.
 Let’s discuss how to ace each prompt.
 Our tips include questions that will help you draw upon the best examples from your own experiences.

 Questions to consider: